December murders: Verdict

 On 29 November 2019, a military court came to a verdict.
 Of the main suspects, incumbent president Bouterse was found guilty and was sentenced to 20 years in prison.
 Main co-defendant Etienne Boerenveen was acquitted.
 Bouterse was sentenced in absentia, and filed an appeal.
 On 30 April 2021, Bouterse appeared in court where he used his right to silence.
 On 30 August 2021, the verdict of 20 years was upheld.
-Bouterse filed an appeal on 3 September.
+Bouterse filed an appeal on 3 September, which was denied by the Surinamese Supreme Court in 2023.
+Bouterse died on 24 December 2024 while he was in hiding to avoid imprisonment for his conviction in the murders.

+Bouterse's accomplices – Ernst Geffery, Iwan Dijksteel, Benny Brondenstein and Stephanus Dendoe – were sentenced to 15 years in prison.
+The Public Prosecution Service ordered them to report to Santo Boma prison on January 12, 2024.
+Gefferie, Brondenstein and Dendoe turned themselves in.
+Dijksteel has been at large since then.
+Three other accomplices, Steven Dendoe, Kenneth Kempes and Lugéne Lewis were each sentenced to ten years in prison.
+Kempes and Lewis, who did not appeal their 10-year prison sentences, are also still at large.